Nokukhanya Bhengu: Activism

-When King Cyprian Bhekuzulu of the royal family in Durban announced his support for apartheid passes in the mid 1950s, she and nine other representative women of the African National Congress Women's League (ANCWL) travelled to rural Nongoma to meet with him and urge him to oppose the pass laws.
+When King Cyprian Bhekuzulu of the royal family in Durban announced his support for apartheid passes in the mid 1950s, Bhengu and nine other representative women of the African National Congress Women's League (ANCWL) travelled to rural Nongoma to meet with him and urge him to oppose the pass laws.
 When passes became required by black women in 1956, she again campaigned, later explaining that "we women were fighting against the denigration of our humanity.
 We had seen what happened to our menfolk who had to carry passes and we did not want the same to happen to us."

 In 1960, Bhengu joined politician and activist Mewa Ramgobin in participating in a five-day fast, in the Gandhian tradition, in protest of the Sharpeville massacre and subsequent banning of anti-apartheid organisations by the state, including the ANC.
 She is known to have "prayed that day for those who suffer on our behalf."

 In 1961, Bhengu's husband was awarded the Nobel Peace Prize.
 They both travelled to Norway and he acknowledged his wife in his acceptance speech, delivered at the Great Hall of Oslo University, stating that she richly deserved to share the honour of receiving the prize with him.
 They used the Nobel prize money to purchase farms in Switzerland which provided shelter for ANC members needing to escape from South Africa.
 Bhengu would spend time there every year looking after the crops, property and guests.